-Orbitals (2018) – For clarinet and web audio, premiered by Josh Bennett.
+Orbitals (2018) – For clarinet and mobile devices, premiered by Josh Bennett.
 This work is based on the idea of the electrons in atoms and the probability of finding an electron around the atom’s nucleus.
 The fascinating concept here is that we can only predict electron behavior through probabilistic models – in other words, you have to use chance, not determinism, to find an electron.
 This is quite different from our understanding of large bodies (like planets, moons, stars, etc.) orbiting around other large bodies where things are predictable and deterministic.
 In Orbitals, I loosely explore this idea of using small, probabilistic variations in order to create larger complex sounds (which is a metaphor for the universe I suppose).
 The audience members participate in the web audio accompaniment on their mobile devices, and as the piece progresses the layers begin to diverge from each other and create very thick textures.

 Voyager (2017) – For piano and mobile devices, premiered by Karl Schindler at the Phoenix Experimental Arts Festival.
 This work is based on the NASA voyager interstellar mission that flew by Jupiter, Saturn, Uranus, Neptune, and continued into interstellar space.
 Voyager uses web audio to allow audience members to participate with their mobile devices.
 This piece immerses the listener in an audio-visual experience and connects each person to the musical texture.

 Polymers (2015) – For percussion trio and electronics, commissioned by Arc Percussion.
 This work is in four movements where the players move about the performance space.
 The musical material is largely based on various types of probability events.
 Instrumentation includes: conch shells (mvmt 1), skins & woods (mvmt 2), pitched metals (mvmt 3), and triangles (mvmt 4).